-I can think of two enormous dishes I’ve eaten with enough regularity in my lifetime that my stomach has actually grown to accommodate their size, as it knows I am a culinary freight train incapable of stopping.
+I can think of two dishes I’ve eaten with enough regularity in my life that my stomach grew to accommodate their size — as it knows I am a culinary freight train incapable of stopping.

-One is Tokyo Ramen – a giant bowl of noodles, broth, and other goodies I ate at least three times a week while living in Japan for a summer from a restaurant we called “The Peach” on account of us being unable to read Japanese, but able to recognize a fruit in the shape of a peach on the restaurant’s sign. #lifehack The first time I ordered a bowl I maybe put away a quarter of it before throwing in the towel.
+One is Tokyo Ramen, aka a giant bowl of noodles, broth, and other goodies I ate at least three times a week while living in Japan, mostly from a restaurant we called “The Peach” on account of us being unable to read Japanese but able to recognize a fruit in the shape of a peach on the restaurant’s sign. #lifehack The first time I ordered a bowl I maybe put away a quarter of it before throwing in the towel.
 By the end of the summer I’d scoop up the last spoonful of broth then slam three plates of gyoza.
-Winning!
+Wow.

 The second is a Chipotle Burrito Bowl.
-Do you remember your first bowl?
-For better or worse (I’m thinking worse?)
-I do, hahaha.
-I had just moved to Minneapolis after college when my parents and I, sweaty and exhausted from hauling boxes up three flights of stairs for 6 hours, drove to a burrito shop down the street that I’d never heard of – Chipotle!
-I ordered an enormous burrito bowl, ate half, and was so full I couldn’t move the rest of the day.
-Fast forward 10, ok 12, years later (?) and I now demolish an entire bowl with half a bag of chips as edible forks at least once a week (which I will admit has become a challenge since half my torso is being taken up by a jicama-sized baby as of this week!)
-It’s the guacamole, which is super garlicky without being too garlicky.
-Know what I mean?
+The first time I ever had one was after moving into my first apartment in Minneapolis after college.
+My parents and I, sweaty and exhausted from hauling boxes up three flights of stairs for 6 hours straight, drove to a burrito shop down the street that we’d never heard of – Chipotle!
+I ordered a burrito bowl, ate half, and was so full I couldn’t move the rest of the day.
+Fast forward to present day and I can demolish an entire bowl with half a bag of chips as edible forks at least once a week.

 Reserve 1/4 cup of the marinade then add to a bowl with a 15oz can chickpeas (also called garbanzo beans) that’s been drained and rinsed, then lightly season with more salt and pepper.